 The small claims mediation service is a free service provided by the civil courts for people involved in a small claims dispute.
 Read on to find out what it is, when you should use it and what you can do to prepare for it.

 The first thing to understand is that a mediator is not a Judge.
-His role is not to decide who is right or wrong.
-He will not take sides.
-He might not know a great deal about the claim or have any particular legal training or knowledge.
+The mediator’s role is not to decide who is right or wrong and it will not take sides.
+The mediator might not know a great deal about the claim or have any particular legal training or knowledge.

-However, he is skilled in negotiations and helping the parties in disputes to reach terms of settlement.
-He will try to break down barriers and encourage the parties to set out what it is each of them is seeking and then explore whether there is middle ground to strike a deal.
+However, the mediator is skilled in negotiations and helping the parties in disputes to reach terms of settlement.
+The mediator will try to break down barriers and encourage the parties to set out what it is each of them is seeking and then explore whether there is middle ground to strike a deal.

 When Use The Small Claims Mediation Service?